 Wildlife & Your Safety

-The SUNY Purchase campus is home to a diverse group of wildlife including but not limited to deer, rabbits, song birds, birds of prey, fox, skunks, raccoons and even the occasional coyote.
+The Purchase College campus is home to a diverse group of wildlife including but not limited to deer, rabbits, song birds, birds of prey, fox, skunks, raccoons and even the occasional coyote.

 We ask that you respect and protect wildlife by showing them no harm and by refraining from feeding them.
 NEVER approach or attempt to pet wildlife.
 It is important for wildlife to remain “wild.”
 Please make sure your garbage is placed in trash bags and then in the dumpsters or trash cans.
 Wildlife in general are opportunistic feeders and will look for food in any place that someone leaves it!

 - Just because an animal is cute does not mean it is nice and wants you to touch it, especially baby or juvenile wild animals.